Empowering our people

 We aim to be an employer of choice by pursuing improvements in people’s quality of life, and by empowering and motivating all employees with an exciting culture, life-long learning and development possibilities.
 Our employment model is based on respect for and compliance with universal human rights standards and progressive labor legislation.
 A good example of this can be found in the work-life balance measures designed and implemented by Siemens Gamesa.
 Notable among these are flexi-time schemes, continuous/shorter working day arrangements, vacation packages and the provision of end-to-end assistance to personnel posted abroad.

-From a geographical perspective, Europe, Middle East and Africa are the regions with the largest proportion of the workforce (68%), followed by Asia and Australia (19%) and the Americas (14%).
-From April to September 2017, the number of hiring’s reached over 1,800.
+From a regional perspective, Europe, the Middle East and Africa are the regions with the largest proportion of the workforce (68%), followed by Asia and Australia (19%) and the Americas (13%).
+The number of hiring’s in 2018 reached over 2,400.
 Europe, Middle East and Africa being the regions with most employees hired.

 People working at Siemens Gamesa are mostly younger than 45 years.
-The age structure statistics in 2017 show that 40% of our workforce is under 35 years and 35% of the team between 35 and 45 years old.
+The age structure in 2018 shows that 39% of our workforce is under 35 years and 36% of the team between 35 and 45 years old.
 Another fifth is over 45 years old.

 Close to 100 different nationalities are employed by Siemens Gamesa worldwide.
 Ours is a diverse workforce, and we value that deeply.
 Our company has a Diversity and Inclusion Policy that applies to all geographic regions where we are present.
 This policy aims to ensure equality and inclusion, and avoid any kind of discrimination based on race, gender, civil status, ideology, political opinions, nationality, religion or any other personal, physical or social characteristic.